 Participants have the opportunity to immerse themselves in all aspects of the Sylva Wood Centre: accessing our well-equipped workshops, working with our experienced teachers and connecting with our creative community.
-Alongside the creative and technical guidance we provide the environmental work and principles of Sylva Foundation and Grown in Britain that are at the heart of the week-long project.
+Alongside the creative and technical guidance we provide, the environmental work and principles of Sylva Foundation, Grown in Britain and the V&A's Make Good: Rethinking Material Futures programme are at the heart of the week-long project.

 To read the report from our 2021 Summer School, please click here.